-One of your greatest assets in this transition is the experience you’ve already gained.
-Take time to assess your transferable skills, strengths, and leadership qualities.
-What did you excel at in your corporate role?
-What tasks gave you energy—and which drained you?
+One of your greatest advantages in this transition is the experience you’ve already gained in your corporate career.

 Pro Tip: Use a skills inventory worksheet to compare your experience with the demands of running a franchise.